 Holes fifteen and sixteen are enjoyable back-to-back par fives where you can reclaim a few strokes before heading in.
 Sixteen is the tougher of the two, with an intense uphill approach and walk, especially in the rain!
 To finish, the eighteenth is a demanding straightaway par-4.
 The green is set down as if in an amphitheater, and one can just imagine the mid-summer atmosphere here during club events.

 One thing is certain, The Fliers Club is a consummate pro at running golf events.
 Everything from the check-in to the tee gifts to the announcements was world class.
-We want to thank The Fliers Club President, Eric Stepanian, and the TFC team for including H&B in the Summit.
+We want to thank The Fliers Club President and the TFC team for including H&B in the Summit.
 We can’t wait to return to Charles River for another round.
+We'd also like to thank Charles River Country Club's Head Pro, Daniel Taylor, for making us feel so welcome during The Summit and for presenting H&B so well in the pro shop.